This article is part of a series about top ways to create a good work environment visit the main article here.

 Top Performers Replaced / Total Employees = Top Performer Turnover Rate

 *Lower under 5% or 0% is better!

-You want to eventually replace your lowest performers if they can not be trained, coached, or moved to a different role to perform better.
-It is these people that may actually hinder your organization especially when times are hard.
+You want to eventually replace your lowest performers if they cannot be trained, coached, or moved to a different role to perform better.
+It is these people that may hinder your organization especially when times are hard.
 So, a higher, above 25% or more turnover is best.

-Of all the employees you had to replace in the last twelve months, how many would you have considered being low or bad performers?
+Of all the employees you had to replace in the last twelve months, how many would you have considered to be low or bad performers?
 These people have low or no sales, many customer complaints, or had a negative effect on workplace culture and environment.

 As you replace low performers your organization will improve on many levels.

 Low Performers Replaced / Total Employees = Low Performer Turnover Rate

 A low “low performer” turnover rate may be bad and may mean that your supervisors and managers are not doing their jobs.
 You want most of your turnover to be in this segment, but supervisors and managers need to be actively identifying, supporting, training, or laterally transferring these low performers.

 Average performers will probably account for most of your employees.
 This employee segment relates most closely to a base turnover rate.
 This is because the biggest cost in the turnover of an average performing employee is the cost of training a new employee.
 So, about a 5% turnover rate is best.